Nonito API

 import Foundation

-let url = URL(string: "https://api.nonito.xyz/event")!
+let url = URL(string: "https://api.nonito.xyz/events")!

 var request = URLRequest(url: url)